Document Delivery service processes article and book chapter requests from KU owned journals, books and other materials.

 How long will it take to receive my articles?

-Articles will be ready within three working days if the requested item is on the shelve.
+Articles will be ready within three working days if the requested item is on the shelf.
 Turnaround time excludes weekends and public holidays.

 How do I get the articles I requested?